Syndesi/Seminararbeit/react/client/site/mk.md

 and some text with [links](http://www.syndesi.de)

-inline `some code` just as it can be.
+inline `some code` just as it can be^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.].